WojtekKamilowski/CI_PP3_TDP/README.md

 <details>
     <summary>Main menu</summary>
     Prints menu options<br>
-    Displays all options of the program from: 1 - 0 .<br>
+    Displays all options of the program from: 0 - 9.<br>
-    Informs the user what can be done in the program and displays the number to be entered to select the option.<br> User stories covered: 2, 12.
+    Informs the user what can be done in the program and displays the number to be entered to select the option.<br> User stories covered: 2, 12, 13.
     <img src="docs/features/main-menu.png">
 </details>